-Co-authored with Karly Kupferberg, this chapter grew out of the Constitutional Design and Conflict Management (CDCM) research project directed by Alan Kuperman, which was part of the Climate Change and African Political Stability project run by the Robert Strauss Center at the University of Texas at Austin.
+Co-authored with Karly Kupferberg, this chapter was published in Constitutions and Conflict Management in Africa.
+It presents the findings of a research project conducted as part of the Constitutional Design and Conflict Management (CDCM) project, which was part of the Climate Change and African Political Stability project run by the Robert Strauss Center at the University of Texas at Austin.

 We examine the impact of two shocks: first, the Sudanese government’s decision to make peace and share power with southern rebels in 2005, and subsequently the South’s vote for secession in January 2011.
 Both events fit the CDCM Project’s definition of “shock” as a sudden change in the balance of power and resources.
 These specific shocks are also useful to explore because they produced a variety of outcomes.
 There was no full-blown resumption of war between North and South, yet localized violence did erupt between the two sides, and within each side.
 In the North, fighting has occurred in the disputed Abyei area, as well as in Blue Nile and South Kordofan states.
 In the South, violence has broken out in Jonglei, Unity, Upper Nile, and Warrap states.
 In order to explain these different outcomes, the chapter examines to what extent the constitutional design of the CPA and the institutions that it created can be credited with constraining renewed North-South war and/or must be blamed for the violence that later broke out within the North and South.